Custom images via boot.rackspace.com:Training wheels included

 3. Select Linux Operating Systems from the Boot Menu

-4. Select Ubuntu from the list of Distros
+4. Select the Ubuntu operating system from the list of Distros

 5. Select 12.04 from the list of Versions

-6. Select ubuntu install from the the Boot Paramaters
+6. Select the Ubuntu operating system install from the the Boot Paramaters

 7. Proceed through the install & setup accordingly